Bolt (company): Bolt Drive

 In May 2021, Bolt launched a car-sharing service, Bolt Drive.
 Bolt Drive launched in Tallinn, Estonia, and has since expanded to six more countries — Latvia, Lithuania, Germany, Poland, Czechia and Portugal.
 In May 2023, Bolt entered into leasing framework agreements for a total of €126m with Luminor and Swedbank to enable the expansion of Bolt Drive in the Baltic countries.
 It had 1,500 car-sharing vehicles in Vilnius 18 months after launch.
 Bolt's car-sharing service in Vilnius costs from 0.05 euros per minute for Audi Q2 and Peugeot 208.

-Other products

 Self-driving cars

 In August 2019, Bolt and the University of Tartu announced a partnership on an applied research project to develop technology for self-driving cars.
 In April 2021, Bolt and the University of Tartu expanded their cooperation on the AV project, signing a new 5-year agreement designed to further develop the technical capabilities of the university's autonomous driving lab in the areas of artificial intelligence and maps and algorithms.

+In late 2025, Bolt announced its aim to introduce driverless cars to its platform in Europe and signed its first autonomous vehicle partnerships with Pony.ai and Stellantis and its long-term ambition to have 100,000 autonomous vehicles on the Bolt platform by 2035.